Topics Map > Active Learning > Small Teaching Strategies

 Description

 Practicing is based on the theory that students must have extended direct practice to become proficient at mental tasks.
-Some fundamental tasks need to be repeated to the point of becoming automatized in order to free up mental space to allow for higher-order cognitive tasks.
+Some fundamental tasks need to be repeated to the point of becoming automatized to free up mental space to allow for higher-order cognitive tasks.
 An important feature of practicing is short, low-stakes, or no-stakes feedback loops.
 The presence of a teacher during student practice time can promote mindful learning.

 How to apply this approach